News from the BUEC Buzz blog

 One part of your assignment involves researching the company and its industry so that you have an idea of the environment in which the company operates.
 The following are just a few of the resources that may assist you.

 b.
-For both press releases and more independent articles, try the indexes listed below.
+For both press releases and more independent articles, try the databases listed below:

-Fulltext articles and transcripts from many Canadian newspapers and news shows from the late 1980s up to a day or two ago.
+Fulltext articles and transcripts from many Canadian newspapers from the late 1980s up to a day or two ago.

 Canadian and US articles in academic and popular publications.
 Try searching for your company in the Company Name field.
 Also click on Company Profiles (click on More at the top of the screen, then on Company Profiles) to see if there is a MarketLine profile of your company.